Aryan0512398/Blob/README.md

-> This Document is partially made by AI, if you find any issues, please fit it.
+> This Document is partially made by AI, if you find any issues, please fix it.

 # Blob - AI-Powered Study Tool